home-assistant/home-assistant.io/source/_posts/2017-10-06-deprecating-python-3.4-support.markdown

 If you're running Hass.io, you don't have to do anything.
 Your system will always stay up to date.

 #### Hassbian
-If you're running Hassbian it's recommended that you make a backup of you config and restore them on a fresh install.
+If you're running Hassbian it's recommended that you make a backup of your configuration files and restore them on a fresh install.
 Upgrading an existing installation isn't recommended.

 #### Windows
 If you're on Windows, you're fine as our minimum version for Windows has been 3.5 for a while now.